 Our smartphones are a significant part of our everyday lives.
-Also, it’s a device that we daily carry with us in our pockets, so it is always transparent for data thievery.
-Thus, it is crucial to maintain a certain level of security and ensure that sufficient measures are taken to protect your precious data against hackers.Hackers are always enhancing their tools.
+It’s also a device that we daily carry with us in our pockets, so it is always transparent for data thievery.
+Thus, it is crucial to maintain a certain security level and ensure that sufficient measures are taken to protect your precious data against hackers.Hackers are always enhancing their tools.
 However, not all hackers have the ethical intention to take good care of data where black hat hackers are constantly in a fix to obtain your valuable information and abuse it and get what they want.
 This guide will give you a comprehensive detail of how to tell you if your phone is hacked and the countermeasures required dealing with hacked software.

 Has your mind ever crossed wondering that is my phone hacked?
 Here are some of the signs that will ensure that you have had your phone hacked.

 Unless the attacker deliberately targeted an attack towards you, finding the source of origin can be quite a difficult task.
 Try figuring out all the apps that you don’t remember and any secondary phone numbers not in your account that have interacted with you.A random search might find you some interlinks, but finding of the hacker is usually performed by a cyber-security expert, who possesses technical knowledge required to bring down the attacker.
 It’s generally feasible to report such cases to the law enforcement agency for further evaluation.

 If you have a hacked phone, there are some countermeasures you can opt for as stated below

 - Uninstall malicious software immediately